ossdhaval/mysite/source/while-coding/git-commands-notes.md

 to limit commits use option
 `git log -8`

+ to get list of files changed per commit in a branch `git log --name-only --oneline`

  To see status of all files with short representation of status : git status --short